MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_mod_diffalg.rst

 Performance
 -----------

 In principle, TPSAs should have equivalent performance to matrix/tensors for low orders and small number of variables, perhaps slightly slower at order 1 or 2 as the management of these data structures involves complex code and additional memory allocations.
-But from order 3 and higher, TPSA-based codes outperform matrix/tensor codes because the number of coefficients remains much smaller as shown in :numref:`fig.tpsa.size` and :numref:`fig.tensor.size`, and the complexity of the elementary operations (resp. multiplication) depends linearly (resp. quadratically) on the size of these data structures.
+But from order 3 and higher, GTPSA-based codes outperform matrix/tensor codes because the number of coefficients remains much smaller as shown in :numref:`fig.tpsa.size` and :numref:`fig.tensor.size`, and the complexity of the elementary operations (resp. multiplication) depends linearly (resp. quadratically) on the size of these data structures.

 .. _fig.tpsa.size:
 .. figure:: fig/tpsa-sizes.png
-   :figwidth: 75%
+   :figwidth: 85%
    :align: center

    Number of coefficients in TPSAs for maps with :math:`\nu` variables at order :math:`n` is :math:`\nu {\scriptstyle\begin{pmatrix} n+\nu \\[-1ex] \nu \end{pmatrix}} = \frac{(n+\nu)!}{n!(\nu-1)!}`.

 .. _fig.tensor.size:
 .. figure:: fig/tensor-sizes.png
+   :figwidth: 85%
    :align: center

-   Number of coefficients in tensors for maps with :math:`\nu` variables at order :math:`n` is :math:`\nu\sum_{k=0}^n \nu^{k+1} = \frac{\nu^2(\nu^{n+1}-1)}{\nu-1}`.
+   Number of coefficients in tensors for maps with :math:`\nu` variables at order :math:`n` is :math:`\sum_{k=0}^n \nu^{k+1} = \frac{\nu(\nu^{n+1}-1)}{\nu-1}`.

 Types promotion
 ===============

-The TPSA operations may involve other data types like real and complex numbers leading to many combinations of types.
-In order to simplify the descriptions, the generic names :var:`num`, :var:`cpx` and :var:`idx` (indexes) are used for real, complex and integer numbers respectively, and :var:`tpsa` and :var:`ctpsa` for real and complex TPSA respectively.
-For example, the sum of a complex number :var:`cpx` and a real TPSA :var:`tpsa` gives a complex TPSA :var:`ctpsa`.
+The GTPSA operations may involve other data types like real and complex numbers leading to many combinations of types.
+In order to simplify the descriptions, the generic names :var:`num`, :var:`cpx` and :var:`idx` (indexes) are used for real, complex and integer numbers respectively, and :var:`tpsa` and :var:`ctpsa` for real and complex GTPSA respectively.
+For example, the sum of a complex number :var:`cpx` and a real GTPSA :var:`tpsa` gives a complex GTPSA :var:`ctpsa`.
 The case of :var:`idx` means that a :type:`number` will be interpreted as an index and automatically rounded if it does not hold an integer value.
-The following table summarizes all valid combinations of types for binary operations involving at least one TPSA type:
+The following table summarizes all valid combinations of types for binary operations involving at least one GTPSA type:

 =================  ==================  ===============
 Left Operand Type  Right Operand Type  Result Type